 Buying Disney World discount tickets is risky.
-You must know what you are doing.
-Every year hundreds of people get ripped when they buy Disney World tickets at a discount.
+Every year, many people get unfortunately ripped when they attempt to buy Disney World tickets at a “discount.”

-I know, you’re asking, Dad, why shouldn’t I save $80.00 and buy these or any other ticket off ebay?
+I know, you’re asking, why shouldn’t I save some money and buy these?

-- There is no way to verify if the Disney World discount tickets have already been used.
+- There is no way to verify if the tickets shown in the listing have already been used.
 Most Disney ticket fraud comes from tickets of no value.

-- This seller had a seller rating of (0) – usually a bad sign.
+- This seller had a seller rating of (0), an obvious bad sign.

 - The seller’s profile had no previous sales listed.